GluuFederation/docs-gg-prod/docs/source/faq.md

 1. Send an `uma-rp-get-rpt` request with Consumer `oxd_id`, the ticket from Step 1 and the access token from Step 2.

 ### How can I change the listening address and port for GG UI?
 By default, Gluu Gateway UI listens to localhost only, but you can change it manually by configuring the `local.js` config file using the [Configuration doc](./configuration.md#admin-gui-portal-konga).
-You just need to update the `explicitHost` to your global IP or remove this attribute.
-Read more about the configuration [here](https://0.12.sailsjs.com/documentation/reference/configuration/sails-config).
+You just need to update the `explicitHost` to your global IP and `ggUIRedirectURLHost` with your Host name.

 If you require any further support, please open a ticket on the [Gluu support portal](https://support.gluu.org).